-6 Nose Work Games for Dogs You Can Play Today
+6 Vet-Approved Nose Work Games for Dogs You Can Play Today

 By Misty Layne

-By providing it with stimulating activities!
-And some of the best activities that stimulate your pup mentally are nose work games.
-What are nose work games?
-Just what they sound like—these games are designed to challenge your pup to use its sniffer.1 And utilizing nose work games creates a win-win situation—your dog is engaged and having fun, and you don’t have to worry about a bored canine getting into mischief!
+Provide them with novel, varied, fun, and challenging activities!
+Among the best activities that stimulate your pup mentally are nose work games.
+These are designed to challenge your pup to use their sniffer.1 Utilizing nose work games creates a win-win situation: Your dog is engaged and having fun, and you don’t have to worry about a bored canine getting into mischief!

-Check out these six games if you’re unsure where to start with nose work games.
-All of them are easy to play and will enable you and your favorite four-legged pal to have some seriously fun bonding time!
+Check out these six games if you’re unsure where to start.
+All of them are easy to play and will enable you and your favorite four-legged pal to have seriously fun bonding time!

 The 6 Nose Work Games for Dogs